uhasker/large-language-models/chapter1/high_level_overview.md

 # High-Level Overview

 This chapter contains a very high-level overview of the topics discussed in this book.
-It serves both as an introduction for this book as well as a standalone text for those who don't care about technical details, but want to get a general feel for the field.
+It serves both as an introduction for this book as well as a standalone text for those who don't care about technical details but want to get a general feel for the field.

 ## Executive Summary